 Andrea Molina Gómez

-Hi!
-My name is Andrea Molina Gómez, and I am 24 years old.
-I am from Madrid, Spain, where I studied my bachelor's programme at the Polytechnic University of Madrid (UPM).
-Currently, I am studying the master's programme in Electric Power Engineering in the School of Electrical Engineering and Computer Science at KTH.
-In my free time, I enjoy playing the piano, reading, meeting my friends, and going trekking, something that you can do easily in Sweden.
-In addition, I like travelling and getting to know people and cultures from all over the world.
+Andrea Molina Gómez is from Madrid, Spain, where she studied her bachelor's programme at the Polytechnic University of Madrid (UPM).
+In her free time, she enjoys playing the piano, reading, meeting my friends, and going trekking.
+In addition, she likes travelling and getting to know people and cultures from all over the world.

 What made you choose KTH, Stockholm/Sweden, for your programme?